The Crash Course on Emotions We All Missed in Kindergarten

 • Type 2: State a need without helping first

-• Type 3: Share a failure without immediately fixing it
+• Type 3: Share a failure without immediately spinning it

 • Type 4: Describe an ordinary moment as sufficient

-• Type 5: Express an emotion in real-time, not retrospectively
+• Type 5: Express an emotion in real-time, not in retrospect

 • Type 6: Trust something without triple-checking

-• Type 7: Sit with a difficult feeling for full 90 seconds
+• Type 7: Sit with a difficult feeling for the full 90 seconds

 • Type 8: Show vulnerability without armor